-- High school students who wish to enter a Center of Excellence must be of at least junior status prior to seeking admission, have successfully completed Algebra I and Geometry or the equivalent, and must have successfully completed English I and English II. - Students 19 years of age and older who wish to enter a Center of Excellence must demonstrate through the COMPASS Assessment competent math skills equivalent to Algebra I, Algebra II, and Geometry and communication skills which demonstrate competency for enrollment in English Composition I. - In programs where mechanical ability is necessary, students will be required to take a mechanical ability test. - A Center of Excellence application must be completed through the counseling center at the high school or community college.
+- High school students who wish to enter a Center of Excellence must be of juior status prior to seeking admission, have successfully completed Algebra I and Geometry or the equivalent, and must have successfully completed English I and English II. - Students 19 years of age and older who wish to enter a Center of Excellence must demonstrate through the COMPASS Assessment competent math skills equivalent to Algebra I, Algebra II, and Geometry and communication skills which demonstrate competency for enrollment in English Composition I. - In programs where mechanical ability is necessary, students may be required to take a mechanical ability test. - ACenter of Excellence application must be completed for some programs through the counseling center at the high school or community college.

-- Pre-requisite course work, recommendations, and test results will be considered in the admission of students into the Center of Excellence. - ٠ Applicants will participate in an interview. - Applicants will be notified in writing of admission acceptance/denial and reason(s) why.
+- Pre-requisite course work, recommendations, and test results will be considered in the admissions of students into the Center of Excellence. - Applicants may be required to participate in an inter-٠ view as part of the application process. - Applicants will be notified in writing of admission • acceptance/denial.